Former synagogue

 Is photography allowed?

-Photography policies may vary, so it’s recommended to check signage or inquire with staff regarding permissions.
+Photography policies may vary; check for signage at the site or inquire with staff.

 Are there guided tours?

-Guided tours may be available, providing deeper insights into the history and significance of the site.
+Local guides may be available, providing valuable insights into the site’s history.
 Check the official website for details.

 What’s the best time to visit?